 In the third phase, Acumen developed supporting language and documentation as well as a technical report on the initial (RCS-1) alternative methodology.
-The final phase of the project which began in October 2017, was focused on refining and updating the model using newer data and taking into account stakeholder feedback received in response to the Advance Notice of Proposed Rulemaking that unveiled the RCS-1 methodology.
-The result was the PDPM methodology that CMS finalized in this year's SNF PPS Rule for implementation in Oct.
+The final phase of the project which began in October 2017, has been focused on refining and updating the model using newer data and taking into account stakeholder feedback received in response to the Advance Notice of Proposed Rulemaking that unveiled the RCS-1 methodology.
+The result is the PDPM methodology that CMS seeks to finalize in this year's SNF PPS Rule and implement in Oct.
 2019.
 Acumen also developed various tools, including a model grouper, to allow a better understanding of how RUG-IV based payments would correspond with PDPM payments.

-The 2014 report on alternative model research as well as presentations and discussion summaries from each of the four Technical Expert Panel discussions are available on the CMS SNF PPS Payment Model Research page here.
+The 2014 report on alternative model research as well as presentations and discussion summaries from each of the four TEP discussions are available on the CMS SNF PPS PMR page here.
 The page also has links to download various other PDPM resources including a classification walkthrough, a grouper tool and the provider specific impact estimates (discussed below).
-Please verify that you have selected the most recent version of the document or tool when downloading.
 The Technical Report released in April of 2018 that focuses on the PDPM model and describes the underlying data analyses is here.

 Notably, CMS is interested in implementing a model within the current statutory requirements, meaning that the requisite changes could be made administratively without requiring a change in federal law.
 This includes maintaining budget neutrality when moving from one methodology to the other.
-Tables and information in this memo are as published in the proposed and final rules as well as in the supporting Technical Report.
+Tables and information in this memo are as published in the 2019 Proposed PPS Rule as well as in the supporting Technical Report.